yniverz/php-uni-support/README.md

 - Passwords are hashed for security.
 - After registration, users can log in to their accounts.

+### Edit Mode
+Edit mode can be activated by the respective link at the top, or by pressing the `e` key.

 ### Module Management
-- Users can view available modules and their requirements.
+Users can
-- Users can add modules to their profile and requirements to those modules.
+- add/view/update/delete modules to their profile and requirements to those modules
-- A Requirement can be any task, such as a project, exam, or assignment.
+    - A Requirement can be any task, such as a project, exam, assignment or even just a deadline
-- Users can mark requirements as completed.
+- mark requirements as completed
+- highlight requirements (checkbox next to the name)
-- Users can view their progress in terms of completed requirements and credits earned.
+- view a summary of the progress in terms of completed requirements, credits earned and the average grade

-- Users can delete modules and requirements.
+## Constraints
+- A grade can only be entered if the requirement has more than 0 credits and is marked as completed.
+- You can only ever edit one requirement at a time, and will have to hit `Update` before you can edit another one.

+### Requirement list
+Users can `View All Requirements by Date` to see all their requirements sorted by date with helpful information like how many days are left or hoe many days are inbetween two requirements.

+### Statistics and Charts
+- The application provides a summary of completed requirements and credits earned under the `Stats` page.
+- It also includes charts to visualize progress over time including:
+    - linear lines for the set targets
+    - lines for the actual and planned progress
+    - Grade averages over time

+## Target Terms
+A target term is a possible term where the user wants to have reached the target credits.
+Users can set multiple target terms, and the application will calculate the required credits per term to reach the target and show that below each term and in the chart.

+### Interacting with other users
+Users have the option to set an `id` for each module and select Usernames to share information with at the top in edit mode (putting `*` as shared username will share with every user).
+The id will be shown to other users, and modules with the same id in the same term will show a handy note that the respective other user is also working on this module at this time.

 ### iCal Integration
 - You can add the requirements with dates as events to your calendar using the iCal path `/calendar.ics?username=USERNAME&password=PASSWORD`.
-- Just put this link (with your domain and username/password) into your calendar app and it will automatically add the events to your calendar.
+- Just put this link (with your domain/path, username and password) into your calendar app and it will automatically add the events to your calendar.

 ## License